elyra-ai/elyra/README.md

 ```

 ## Installation
-Elyra can be installed via PyPi:
+Elyra can be installed from PyPI:

 ### Prerequisites :
 * [NodeJS 12+](https://nodejs.org/en/)